meshplay/meshplay/docs/pages/guides/tutorials/exploring-kubernetes-cronjobs.md

 -->

 ### Conclusion
 Congratulations!
-You've successfully completed the lab on exploring Kubernetes CronJobs using Meshery Playground.
+You've successfully completed the lab on exploring Kubernetes CronJobs using Meshplay Playground.
 This hands-on experience has provided valuable insights into scheduling and automating tasks in Kubernetes using CronJobs.
-Explore more scenarios in the Meshery Playground to enhance your skills in cloud-native technologies.
+Explore more scenarios in the Meshplay Playground to enhance your skills in cloud-native technologies.